April 5: Julia M. Paul and Henk Rossouw

 October 21: Haiku poets: Stanford M. Forrester/sekiro, Tom Sacramona and Denise Fontaine-Pincince

-September 30: Brad David and Sally Van Doren
+September 30: Brad Davis and Sally Van Doren

 June 10: Debora Kuan and Charles O. Hartman